michaelbarton/bioinformatics-zen/content/markup/posters-and-presentations/longform/genotype-from-phenotype.markdown

 ## Colours

-The Colours I used (blue and orange) are on opposing sides of the colour wheel and therefore complementary.
+The colours I used (blue and orange) are on opposing sides of the colour wheel and therefore complementary.
 Using [a little colour theory][colour] can usually make a poster more visually appealing.
 I also experimented with how to apply these colours to the poster.
 I created seven different examples and asked my lab